 - Your Canadian Pension Plan (CPP) contributions are outlined in Box 16.

 - And Box 18 is where your Employers Insurance (EI) contributions are detailed.

 There are three boxes on your T4 that relate to tax that can be refunded – Boxes 22, 16 and 18.

-Generally speaking, if you earned under the tax free allowance for the tax year ($12,069 in 2019, $11,809 in 2018 – based on a single person with no income outside Canada), you will be entitled to be refunded the majority if not all of your income tax.
+Generally speaking, if you earned under the tax free allowance for the tax year ($13,808 in 2021 or $14,398 in 2022) – based on a single person with no income outside Canada), you will be entitled to be refunded the majority if not all of your income tax.